yisiox/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 #### Editing Assets
-Let's update the assets already in our system.
+Let's update the assets we already have.

 1. **Click on the Command Input Box**:
    Start by clicking into the command input box located within the AssetBook interface.